thijmennijdam/NevIR-reproducability/README.md

 --checkpoint models/colbert_weights/ColBERTv1/colbert-v1.dnn
 ```

+Or change the --triples argument to train on other data.
+Make sure to store the checkpoints in a different folder with the --root argument.
+The tarting weights are gathered from the --checkpoint argument, these should not be changed.

-and afterwards the following command to evaluate each checkpoint on NevIR:
+Afterwards, run the following command to evaluate each checkpoint on NevIR:

 ```bash
 uv run python src/finetune/colbert/dev_eval_nevir.py \